polypressure/gcx/README.md

 # treated as a single concatenated file:
 % giftcard_market simple-input-1.txt simple-input-2.txt

-# By default, the program process all input, skipping over
+# By default, the program processes all input, skipping over
 # any lines with error conditions (e.g. an unknown command,
 # missing or invalid arguments, missing accounts, etc.)
 # Errors are logged (with offending filename and line